July 22, 2025 – Update! – River Fork: The Bear in the Storm

 Tim’s refusal to accompany Dad cost him his dad.

-His dad had spoken of the bear.
+His dad had spoken of the bear with magical powers.
 But Tim hadn’t asked enough questions.
-Where and how can he find this creature?
-On their quest to the Saco River, searching for the bear, an unexpected storm unfolds.
+Where and how could he find this creature?
+He and and his friend, Charlie, go on a quest to the Saco River, searching for the bear.
+Tim hoped it would bring Dad back.
+But an unexpected storm unfolds.

 The boys are trapped in a cave with little food.
-How long will it take for the River to recede?
 How can they find the bear if they are trapped?
 Tim has to convince his friend to believe in the bear, that it will rescue them like it had rescued his dad years before.
-Without belief, the bear would not help.
 But did Tim truly believe?

 Tim’s roller-coaster emotions confuse him.
 Is he angry at Dad for leaving?
 He doesn’t think so.
 But then—